wombleton/gitlaw-nz/acts/W/Winston Churchill Memorial Trust Act 1965.md

     Section 20A: inserted, on 8 March 1985, by section 2 of the Winston Churchill Memorial Trust Amendment Act 1985 (1985 No 7).

-##### 21 Accounts
+##### 21 Accounting records must be kept

+*   (1) The Board must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Board; and

+    *   (b) will enable the Board to ensure that the financial statements of the Board comply with this Act; and

+    *   (c) will enable the financial statements of the Board to be readily and properly audited.

+    (2) The Board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 21: replaced, on 1 April 2014, by [section 125][41] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 21A Financial statements must be prepared

+*   The Board must ensure that, within 5 months after the end of the financial year ending on 31 March, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Board and that financial year; and

+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

+    Section 21A: inserted, on 1 April 2014, by [section 125][41] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 21B Financial statements must be audited

-*   (1) The Board must keep full and correct accounts of all money received and expended by it.
+*   (1) The Board must ensure that the financial statements of the Board are audited.

-    (2) The Board shall, as soon as possible after the end of every financial year ending with 31 March, cause the accounts of the Board for that financial year to be balanced and prepare a statement of the assets and liabilities of the Board as at the end of that financial year, together with an account of income and expenditure showing the financial transactions for that year.

-    (3) The Board is a public entity as defined in [section 4][46] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Board is a public entity as defined in [section 4][51] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 21(1): replaced, on 1 July 2001, by [section 53][47] of the Public Audit Act 2001 (2001 No 10).

-    Section 21(3): inserted, on 1 July 2001, by [section 53][47] of the Public Audit Act 2001 (2001 No 10).
+    Section 21B: inserted, on 1 April 2014, by [section 125][41] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 22 Exemption from taxation